 On November 1, 1997, the SCNPC promulgated the Construction Law of PRC, which was amended on April 22, 2011 and April 23, 2019.
 The Construction Law provides that construction enterprises, survey units, design units and project supervision units engaging in construction activities shall be classified under different qualification grades based on certain criteria such as their registered capital, technical professionals team, technical equipment owned and track records of completed construction projects, etc., and may engage in construction activities within the scope permitted for their qualification grade upon passing examination of qualifications and obtaining the qualification certificate for the corresponding grade.
 Contractor of construction projects shall also possess a qualification certificate.
 Construction enterprises are prohibited from contracting projects beyond the scope of business permitted for their qualification grade or in any form in the name of another construction enterprise.
-A construction projects.
+A construction enterprise must not allow another organization or individual to use their qualification certificate or business license to contract any form of construction projects.
 According to the Construction Law, Contractors contracting projects without obtaining a qualification certificate shall be clamped down and be subject to a fine; illegal income, if any, shall be confiscated.